jfrog/jfrog-vscode-extension/README.md

 ### Viewing Vulnerabilities
 The JFrog extension incorporates a file tree displaying all the vulnerabilities within the project.
 Each file that is infected with a vulnerability appears as a tree node.

 Descriptor file (e.g., pom.xml in Maven, go.mod in Go, etc.) has a special meaning that outlines the available direct dependencies for the project.
 The tree will show these descriptor files containing vulnerable dependencies.
-In cases where a direct dependency is deemed secure but possesses vulnerable child dependencies, the tree will show the vulnerable child dependencies instead, denoting them with a '(indirect)' postfix.
+In cases where a direct dependency contains vulnerable child dependencies, the tree will show the vulnerable child dependencies instead, denoting them with a '(indirect)' postfix.

 Furthermore, various types of vulnerability nodes, such as Contextual Analysis Vulnerabilities or hard-coded secrets, may be present in other source code files.